Connect with us

 Quentin Whitwell owns four hospitals in rural Mississippi.
 He knows intimately the struggles they face.
 While the extra federal money Reeves secured is helpful, he said, expansion would go further.

-As Mississippi hospitals continue to struggle, expanding Medicaid to the working poor has been hotly contested over the last decade, most openly during the last two gubernatorial elections.
+As Mississippi hospitals continue to struggle, expanding Medicaid to cover the working poor has been hotly contested over the last decade, most openly during the last two gubernatorial elections.
 Reeves, as did two of his GOP predecessors, has remained steadfastly opposed, saying it would make Mississippians more reliant on “welfare.”

 Medicaid expansion would increase the income threshold needed to qualify for Medicaid to 138% of the federal poverty level, meaning many more Mississippians would qualify for coverage.
-For a of four, that would be an annual income of $43,056.
+For a family of four, that would be an annual income of $43,056.

 As it stands, low-income, working-class Mississippians who make just above the poverty level don’t qualify for Medicaid but also can’t afford insurance.
 Nearly one in five Mississippians is uninsured, contributing to the state’s abysmal public health metrics – such as the lowest life expectancy in the country.